6 Cool Image Captions with CSS3

 }

-If you don’t get the point of having negative value for the translateY, you might want to read this tutorial first to get more insight.
+If you don’t understand the negative value for `translateY`, you might want to read this tutorial first for more insight.

 Caption Behavior 2: Move it down.

 Conversely, the second caption will move down from the top.
-So, we will have positive value for translateY.
+So, we use a positive value for `translateY`.

 #mainwrapper .box:hover .full-caption {